For characters who debuted in Star Trek: The Original Series, see Characters.Star Trek The Original Series

 - Cultured Warrior

 - Evil Counterpart: A bald starship officer who quotes Shakespeare?
-Never head that one before.
+Never heard that one before.

 - Eyepatch of Power: Bolted onto his skull, no less.